doc-sterling/articles/README.md

 # articles
-Place where I throw links to research papers or whatever articles I’ve used
+Place where I throw links and citations to papers or articles I’ve used for scientific research so that other people can access them as well